vmware-tanzu/tanzu-framework/docs/cli/plugin_implementation_guide.md

 * [Admin plugins](https://github.com/vmware-tanzu/tanzu-framework/tree/main/cmd/cli/plugin-admin)
 * Advanced plugins

-### Repository
+### Repository (Legacy method)

-NOTE: This is not applicable if context-aware plugin discovery is enabled within Tanzu CLI.
+NOTE: This is not applicable if [context-aware plugin discovery](/docs/design/context-aware-plugin-discovery-design.md) is enabled within Tanzu CLI.

 A plugin repository represents a group of plugin artifacts that are installable by the Tanzu CLI.
 A repository is defined as an interface.